 HBO recommends at least a 25Mbps internet connection with 50+ recommended, so my average speeds of around 90Mbps certainly helped that.
 I don’t have a Dolby Atmos setup at home right now, but the Sonos Beam soundbar delivered an excellent performance with crystal-clear dialogue.

 I haven’t experienced any crashes with the app, offline downloads work as advertised, and you’ll always be able to pick up your show where you left off.
 It’s everything you’d expect.

 For truly premium, big-budget TV, an unrivalled archive and some of the biggest movies in the history of the medium, spanning an entire century.

-If I had to cancel all my streaming services, HBO Max would probably be the last one to go.
+If I had to cancel all my streaming services, HBO Max would probably still be the last one to go, despite the recent content cuts and price increasers.
 There’s just always something great to watch.
 As an overall proposition, I think it’s much better value than Netflix.
+Quality over quantity and all that.
 The new original shows are (generally speaking) better, the archive content is unquestionably superior.
 I think it has a deeper and more varied library of top content than Disney Plus, although overall Disney Plus has the bigger, more buzz-worthy family franchises.

-The overdue addition of 4K HDR content is welcome, but there’s still nowhere near enough of it – and it isn’t easy to find.
+4K HDR content is welcome, but there’s still nowhere near enough of it – and it isn’t easy to find.
 Other than that, the app interface is smooth and well thought out.
-HBO Go felt like good value anyway, but the massively bolstered lineup offered by HBO Max at the same price almost feels like a no-brainer, especially with the new ad-free option for $9.99.
+HBO Max does have a cheaper, ad-funded option at $9.99 a month, which offers all of the content minus 4K and with some commercial interruption, which is a better option for those streaming on a budget.

 How we test